Latest News

 2016

-Our partner, Shanghai Tang retails their inaugural up-cycled collection in their flagship stores, designed by The EcoChic Design Award 2015/16 winner.
+Our partner Shanghai Tang retails their inaugural upcycled collection in their flagship stores, designed by the EcoChic Design Award 2015/16 winner.

 2015

-The EcoChic Design Award opens to all Asia and Europe, making it the biggest sustainable design competition in the world.
+The EcoChic Design Award opens to all of Asia and Europe, making it the biggest sustainable design competition in the world.

 2014

-Our Founder, Christina Dean gives her TEDx ‘You Are What You Wear’ talk to engage consumers whilst our #GetRedressed social media campaign attracts supporters around the world.
+Redress Founder, Christina Dean gives her TEDx talk “You Are What You Wear” to engage consumers, whilst our #GetRedressed social media campaign attracts supporters around the world.

 2013

-Our Founder, Christina Dean wears only dumped secondhand clothes for 365 days as our mission grabs media headlines around the world.
+Redress Founder, Christina Dean wears only dumped secondhand clothes for 365 days as our mission grabs media headlines around the world.

 We start our long-term consumer education partnership of workshops and secondhand pop-up shops with PizzaExpress Hong Kong.

-Two lines of the Recycled Collection by Esprit retail, each designed by our The EcoChic Design Award winners.
+Two lines of the Recycled Collection by Esprit retail, each designed by our EcoChic Design Award winners.
 Our R Cert recycled textile standard expands its footprint alongside Esprit’s collection in the Asia Pacific region to aid transparency in recycling.

 2012

-Our first The EcoChic Design Award winner designs the inaugural Recycled Collection by Esprit, which hits retail in Hong Kong.
+Our first EcoChic Design Award winner designs the inaugural Recycled Collection by Esprit, which hits retail in Hong Kong.

 2011